-Like all joints, the TMJs have articular surfaces, synovial fluid, a capsule, ligaments, muscles, tendons, and even an articular disc.
-These structures can be affected by osteoarthritis, inflammation, capsular retraction, loose ligament, muscle tension, or locked jaw caused by disc displacement.
+Like all joints, the TMJ is made up of joint surfaces, synovial fluid, a capsule, ligaments, muscles, tendons, and even an articular disc.
+These structures can be affected by osteoarthritis, inflammation, capsular retraction, loose ligaments, muscle tension, or locking caused by disc displacement.

 Patients may have one or more of the following symptoms:

 - Pain when chewing, clenching teeth, or yawning

 - Cracking or locking of the jaw

 - Deviation of the jaw when opening or closing the mouth